-What happens if I don’t have an advance statement or advance decision?
+What happens if I lack capacity and I don’t have an advance statement or advance decision?

-Your healthcare professionals will make welfare decisions in your best interests when the decisions need to be made.
+Your healthcare professionals will make welfare decisions in your best interests.
 This will only happen if you lack mental capacity to make the decision yourself.

 What happens if I have an LPA but I also want to make an advance decision?

-Your LPA will not be able to override your advance decision if it is valid and applicable.
+Your attorney won’t be able to override your advance decision if it is valid and applicable.
 The only exception to this is if:

-decision.
-An advance decision is also known as an ‘advance directive’ or a ‘living will.’
+An advance decision is also known as an ‘advance directive.’

-Can I make a statement or decision if I am unwell?
+Can I make an advance statement or advance decision if I am unwell?